viamrobotics/docs/docs/mobility/motion/_index.md

 You need to configure frames for your machine's components with the [frame system](../frame-system/).
 This defines the spatial context within which the motion service operates.

-The motion service itself is enabled on the robot by default, so you do not need to do any extra configuration in the [Viam app](https://app.viam.com/) to enable it.
+The motion service itself is enabled on the machine by default, so you do not need to do any extra configuration in the [Viam app](https://app.viam.com/) to enable it.

 {{% alert title="Tip" color="tip" %}}